Part 5. Protein structure annotation settings

 SCORPPION

 server.
-Interacting sites are the residues in contact with
+Interaction sites are the residues in contact with

 other protein chains, DNA or RNA, or ligands.
 Different